h15200/notes/aws.md

 - a WAF (Web application firewall) used to protect against DDoS (Distributed Denial of Service)

-## LBs

-- regional, multi-az
-- ELB (elastic Load Balancer) was used at L4 (network) and L7(application) previously, but now is named "Classic Load Balancer"

-- NLB (Network Load balancer) is the new and improved product at layer 3
-- ALB (Application Load balancer) is the new and improved product at layer 7
-- typically, start with an ALB as it has more features like health checks, monitoring/logging, count-based routing, http2

-- Nginx still has features that are not supported in ALB such as caching in the LB, supporting UDP and TCP so it is often useful to have an nginx proxy AFTER ALB

 ## Elasticache

 - managed in-memory cache nodes that uses either `Memcached` or `Redis`
 - scale from one to many nodes
 - self healing, muti-AZ deployments
 - fast data stores are used to rate limit requests

-## CloudWatch for auto scale

-- sits in after loadbalancer and automatically increase nodes in servers where needed (not the db layer, just web servers)

 ## Elastic Search (Kibana)